-Surfshark offers a 30-day money-back guarantee, so you can try it out for 30 days free of cost and cancel it to get a refund.
-It does however come with exceptions.
+Surfshark offers a 30-day money-back guarantee, so you can try it out for 30 days free of cost and cancel it to get a refund in New Zealand.
+It does, however, come with exceptions.
 Users who have signed up for the VPN via App Store, Amazon, or iTunes cannot get a refund.
 The same goes for gift card payments.
-In such cases, the user will have to contact the specific store for a refund in New Zealand.
-That said, there are a couple of things worth noting in Surfshark’s terms of service section if you plan on getting a refund.
+In such cases, the user will have to contact the specific store for a refund.

 Surfshark Reliability & Customer Support in New Zealand ⭐9.0

-Surfshark offers featured rich apps for most operating systems.
-The entire time I tested its apps for various operating systems, I never noticed any crashes.
-But in case any of Surfshark’s apps fail to work properly, try the tips mentioned in this Surfshark not working article.
+Surfshark offers feature-rich apps for most operating systems in New Zealand.
+The entire time we tested its apps for various operating systems, we didn’t notice any crashes.
+But if any of Surfshark’s apps fail to work properly in New Zealand, try the tips mentioned in this Surfshark not working in New Zealand article.

-Their customer support representatives are responsive and knowledgeable in New Zealand.
-I asked their support agent Edd a simple question and immediately got a response back within seconds:
+For our Surfshark NZ review, we asked their support agent a simple question and immediately got a response back within seconds:

 Aside from that, Surfshark has a detailed Help section on its website where you can find troubleshooting guides, installation tutorials for popular devices, and helpful FAQs.

-I was disappointed to find out that Live Chat Support is restricted in certain regions now in New Zealand.
-Their email support is as efficient as I got an immediate response from Surfshark’s team within 5 minutes.
+Moreover, their email support is as efficient as we got an immediate response from Surfshark’s team within 5 minutes.
 Nonetheless, it’s not the same thing as live chat support.

-If you head over to Reddit, you will also find multiple users who will praise this service for what it actually is – a customer-centric product determined to provide online anonymity with access to global content.
-Let’s take a look at a Reddit review left by one of their satisfied users in New Zealand.
+If you head over to Reddit for Surfshark reviews, you will also find multiple users praising this service for delivering world-class services in a feature-rich product.
+Let’s take a look at a Reddit review left by one of their satisfied users:

 Is Surfshark any good as a VPN in New Zealand?

-Yes.
-Surfshark is an exceptional VPN service New Zealand as it allows unlimited devices connection and provides rarely seen split tunneling and MultiHop features.
+Yes, Surfshark is an exceptional VPN service in New Zealand as it allows unlimited device connection and provides rarely seen split tunneling and MultiHop features.
 Not to mention, it ensures a no-logs service with transparent privacy policies and RAM-only servers.

 Does Surfshark offer a free trial in New Zealand?